elatov/elatov.github.io/_posts/2013-01-14-connecting-to-a-vm-using-serial-port-over-the-network-with-moxa-device-server.md

     Connection to 192.168.0.121 4001 port [tcp/*] succeeded!

 and voila, it worked.
-For some reason port ranges for out going traffic didn&#8217;t work.
+For some reason port ranges for out going traffic didn't work.
 I was using the following version of ESXi:

     ~ # vmware -lv
     VMware ESXi 5.0.0 build-623860